From Sep 19, 2018 to Feb 25 2019

 Unit 2: Undertaking (group and individual) coaching supervision

 Unit 3: Reflecting on your own ability to perform effectively as a coaching supervisor

 The Level 7 Certificate in Coaching Supervision aims to equip professional coaches with the supervision skills and knowledge needed to practice as confident and competent coaching supervisors.
 It is ideal for those seeking to develop their expertise in internal or external supervision of strategic, leadership, business or management coaching within an organisation.
-The qualification is a gateway to accreditation but is not a licence to practice.

 Supervision is an essential part of the ILM qualification and each participant is allocated 3 hours with a supervisor to be used proactively and periodically in line with individual needs and in agreement with the supervisor.
 Supervision can take the form of one to one meetings, telephone conversations, email or skype interaction.
 You need to demonstrate in your assignments that this has been completed and be able to meet the assessment criteria relating to supervision.

 - What is Supervision?

 - How does it fit into the wider context